tinymilky/TextSCF/README.md

 See [Datasets](docs/Datasets.md) for more details.

 ## Usage
-Run the script with the following command to reproduce the results:
+Run the script with the following command in folder `./src` to reproduce the results:
 ```
 python train_brainreg.py -d oasis_pkl -m brainTextSCFComplex -bs 1 --epochs 501 --reg_w 0.1 start_channel=64 scp_dim=2048 diff_int=0 clip_backbone=vit
 ```